 Tina is an investment professional and Senior Associate at 8 Miles LLP.
 She was formerly a Senior Associate at PWC.
 Tina holds a first class degree in accounting and finance from Warwick University and is an Associate of The Institute of Chartered Accountants in England and Wales.

 Natasha has had an extensive career in marketing and communications, across retail, technology, publishing, travel and leisure sectors, in the UK and Internationally.
-She holds a LLB (Hons) in Law and Accounting from Bournemouth University and is a Member of the CIM and CIPR, as well as a Freeman of the Worshipful Company of Marketors.
+She holds a LLB (Hons) in Law and Accounting from Bournemouth University and is a Member of the CIM, as well as a Liveryman of the Worshipful Company of Marketors.

 Ben is a qualified coach and the founder of Bravo Lima, which delivers corporate coaching programmes around the world for leaders and their teams.
 Ben started his career with British Airways.
 He has a postgraduate Diploma in Public Relations from the London School of PR and a Diploma in Company Direction from the Institute of Directors.

 Spark Inside’s professional coaches are fully accredited by the International Coaching Federation, the European Mentoring and Coaching Council, or the Association for Coaching.

 Our team combined have more than 1,500 hours of practice, with previous experience working in the criminal justice system, in alcohol or drugs recovery, mental health, or youth work.

 Most of our coaches balance their work with young people in prison with a portfolio of private clients, including major companies in the corporate sector.

 Interested in becoming a coach for Spark Inside?